"""

 .. math::

-Where $m$ is an integer.
-Qrisp will then determine the parameter with the maximum $k$
+where $m$ is an integer.
+It determines the maximum $k$ across all

 >>> qc.t_depth()